KristoferFangrat/KristoferFangrat/README.md

 - 🔭 I’m currently working on **Making a portfolio for my projects**

-- 👯 I’m looking to collaborate on **On anything, I always to learn new things!
+- 👯 I’m looking to collaborate on **On anything, I always want to learn new things!
 Let's collaborate!**

 - 💬 Ask me about **Python, data modelling, data viz,**